jatin12740/Cloud-Native-Monitoring-App/README.md

 # Cloud-Native-Monitoring-App
-1.Python and How to create Monitoring Application in Python using Flask and psutil 2.How to run a Python App locally.
+1.Python and How to create Monitoring Application in Python using Flask and psutil.

+2.How to run a Python App locally.

 3.Learn Docker and How to containerize a Python application
     i.Creating Dockerfile
     ii.Building DockerImage